nearform/open-banking-reference-app/README.md

+# After Eject Warnings

+⚠️ Metro bundler configuration not applied:

+- Existing Metro configuration found; not overwriting.
+- You will need to add the hashAssetFiles plugin to your Metro configuration.
+Example. (​https://github.com/expo/expo/blob/master/packages/expo-updates/README.md#metroconfigjs​)

+⚠️ iOS configuration applied with warnings that should be fixed:

+- supportsTablet: You will need to configure this in the "General" tab for your project target in Xcode.
+- icon: This is the image that your app uses on your home screen, you will need to configure it manually.
+- splash: This is the image that your app uses on the loading screen, we recommend installing and using expo-splash-screen.
+Details. (​https://github.com/expo/expo/blob/master/packages/expo-splash-screen/README.md​)

+⚠️ Android configuration applied with warnings that should be fixed:

+- splash: This is the image that your app uses on the loading screen, we recommend installing and using expo-splash-screen.
+Details. (​https://github.com/expo/expo/blob/master/packages/expo-splash-screen/README.md​)
+- icon: This is the image that your app uses on your home screen, you will need to configure it manually.
+- android.adaptiveIcon: This is the image that your app uses on your home screen, you will need to configure it manually.

 # Polaris Bank

 Polaris Bank is an example application showcasing 'The next generation internet banking solution'.
 This example application shows customers how React Native and React can be combined to create highly cross-compatible applications over multiple channels.

 A Polaris Bank demo is available at [polarisbank.nearform.com][polaris-nearform].

 This document is intended for developers who wish to experience Polaris Bank and describes how to install and run Polaris locally.
 It also includes a Polaris user journey, which in addition to the demo above, shows how users can experience Polaris Bank open banking.
 It consists of the following sections:

 - [Install and Run Polaris](#Install-and-run-Polaris-on-a-Local-Machine) - Describes how to install and run Polaris on a local machine.
 - [Explore the App ](#explore-the-app) - Configure Polaris to connect to the ForgeRock open banking app.